 Thai monk dies in sweltering heat after drunk policeman causes power outage

 A drunk policeman crashed into an electric pole causing a power outage in Surin province in northeast Thailand on Thursday amid soaring temperatures.
-A Buddhist monk with lung problems complained that he was hot and couldn’t turn on his fan.
+This caused problems for a Buddhist monk with a lung complaint because he was hot and couldn’t turn on his fan because of the power outage.
 His naked body was discovered in his room the next morning, reports Sanook.

 On Friday morning, 58 year old Phra Boon Chad from Wat Chai Prakom temple did not join his fellows on their daily alms round, which he never usually misses.
 Monks went into his quarters to check on him to find him lying dead on the floor.
 The monk was found naked, expected to have taken off his robes for some relief from the sweltering heat during the night.